David Slinger, MBA

 Ms. Ciarrocchi earned a Bachelor of Arts degree in American Studies from Rosemont in 1974.
 In light of her professional and community accomplishments and contributions, she was awarded four honorary doctorate degrees from La Salle University in Philadelphia, Neumann University in Aston, Cabrini College in Radnor and her alma mater, Rosemont College.

-Jeffrey A. Shaw
+Jeffrey A. Shaw, MSW

 Board Member